yukurt/lua/README.md

 * calling_c_from_lua
   * interpreter
     * a simple standalone Lua interpreter
-    * adapter from Ierusalimschy in Listing 25.1 of "Programming in Lua" (3rd edition)
+    * adapted from Ierusalimschy in Listing 25.1 of "Programming in Lua" (3rd edition)
   * avg - example of Lua calling a C++ function
   * avg_lib - same example as avg but the C++ function is saved as a library which is loaded by the Lua script
   * sin